Skip to main content

 Interested in studying abroad ?

-As a student at Université Gustave Eiffel, you can benefit from our partnerships with foreign universities to carry out an international mobility programme for a semester or a year !
+As a student at Université Gustave Eiffel, you can take advantage of our partnerships with international universities to participate in a mobility program for a semester or a full academic year!

-See the map of partner universities and discover the exchange programmes available :
+See the map of partner universities and discover the available exchange programmes.

 Erasmus+ Program